axelarnetwork/axelar-core/docs/cli/axelard_tx_axelarnet_register-asset.md

 ## axelard tx axelarnet register-asset

-Register a new asset for a cosmos based chain
+Register a new asset to a cosmos based chain

 ```
 axelard tx axelarnet register-asset [chain] [asset] [flags]